Great Service (Byrd): Analysis

 The Great Service is scored for five-part choir, divided into Decani and Cantoris (names given to the two choir-stalls in which the two divisions of the choir sat facing each other across the aisle).
 Some sections are scored for groups of soloists, labelled 'verse' and contrasting with the 'full' sections.
 The choir was normally doubled by the organ (as the surviving organ parts make clear) and probably sometimes by loud wind instruments (cornetts and sackbuts) a practice which caused much indignation among contemporary Puritans.
 The five-part choir was divided into four vocal registers: means (boys' voices of restricted compass), divided contratenors, tenors (equivalent to baritones in modern terminology) and basses.
 The pitch standard, defined by the tuning of the organ, was about a'=475, slightly more than a semitone higher than modern concert pitch.

 Byrd intended it principally for the Chapel Royal Choir, who would have sung it on major liturgical feasts and state occasions during the early Stuart period.
 The main performing venue at Court would have been the chapel in the old Palace of Whitehall, the principal residence of English monarchs between 1530 and 1698, when it was destroyed by fire.
 On major State occasions the Chapel Royal choir also sang at Westminster Abbey, or at Old St Paul's.

 Most of the movements are divided into several sections, known at the time as 'verses'.
 A few passages(such as the Kyrie) are set in plain style with the two 'sides' of the choir in unison, but elsewhere Byrd makes full use of the possibilities for imitative writing and for various antiphonal and half-contrapuntal textures.
 He also combines various groupings from the Decani and Cantoris sides to make a variety of six, eight and occasionally ten-part counterpoint.
 Most of the movements begin with a verse section scored for four soloists, who perhaps sang 'in medio chori' (in the middle of the choir), a procedure adopted in other Elizabethan Great Service settings.
+Byrd thought highly enough of Tallis' Benedictus to re-use the melody for 'which hath bene since the world began' in his own Benedictus movement for the service.

 The Great Service was first published in 1923 in an edition by E. H. Fellowes, who had just discovered the important Durham Cathedral part books.
 Fellowes did not hesitate to describe it as the finest of all settings for the Anglican rite, though his editions suffer to some extent from unwarranted changes to Byrd's scoring indications.
 It is now available in a scholarly edition by Craig Monson (The Byrd Edition vol.10b) which takes advantage of manuscript sources unavailable to Fellowes.
 It is still sung on festal occasions by English cathedral choirs.